Thuy-Nn/IntelliDash/README.md

 The image above shows a high-level overview of the system.
 IntelliDash is a multi-agent system with four agents: ingestion, cleaning, analytics, and visualization.
 The pipeline combines logic-based agents with LLM-based reasoning agents.

-## Testing
-Four CSV datasets are available on the Upload Data File page.
-You can use these sample files to test the system and explore its functionality.

 ### Repository structure